jasondinh/ReadLaterKit/README.md

 For `Instapaper`:

-	//Instapaper supports XAuth for authentication, thus you don't need to remember username/password.
-Please discard them as soon as you retrieve the token & secret and use them instead.
-It's also your responsibility to save the token & secret for later usage
+	//Instapaper supports XAuth for authentication, thus you don't need to
+	//remember username/password.
+Please discard them as soon as you retrieve
+	//the token & secret and use them instead.
+It's also your responsibility
+	//to save the token & secret for later usage

 	ReadLaterKit *readLaterKit = [[ReadLaterKit alloc] init];
 	readLaterKit.delegate = self; //optional